 Starting a TV channel is not a walk in the park.
 Channels like Discovery and National Geographic did invest a good amount of money to get where they are now today.
 Going into this business is not for the faint-hearted.
 When you win, you win big.
 When you lose, you lose bigger.

-It’s a no-brainer that TV channels need investors and financers to run their shows.
+It’s a no-brainer that TV channels need investors and financiers to run their shows.
 One of the biggest sources of money comes from advertisements.
-This is the reason why you have to wait for long 10 mins just to continue watching your favourite shows.
+This is the reason why you have to wait for long 10 mins just to continue watching your favorite shows.
 And TV channels do know how to squeeze every penny they can get, so they’ll have a budget in making other exciting shows.
 If you want to dismiss those annoying advertisements, you can sign up for an exclusive subscription with voucher codes.
 Smart and sleek, isn’t it?
 Don’t feel bad about.
 All programs need a budget.